mikeki/ninsho/README.md

 * Current gem version 0.0.3
 * Add more documentation on code
 * Add aouth token for Facebook friends
+* Add more flexibility to handle authentications and save to multiple fields
 * Add handy helpers
 * Released gem version 0.0.2
 * Released gem version 0.0.1